jnozzi/cocoadev.com/markdown/CFinderForNSBrowser.md

-Here's a simple finder for an General/NSBrowser view using basic C function calls.
+Here's a simple finder for an NSBrowser view using basic C function calls.
 You can find many of the icons in the systems folder by searching for ".icns" file extensions.
-Check out General/NSBrowserIcons for info on how to create images that are more suited for being displayed in an General/NSBrowser view --zootbobbalu
+Check out NSBrowserIcons for info on how to create images that are more suited for being displayed in an NSBrowser view --zootbobbalu

-I still have to add the hooks for general file extensions, but this General/NSBrowser delegate works pretty good as is.
+I still have to add the hooks for general file extensions, but this NSBrowser delegate works pretty good as is.

 The number of levels this delegate will buffer is currently set at 256 (MAX_BROWSER_COLUMNS)